jordanmaglalang/313homework11/README.md

 ## How to Compile and Execute
--Must be in 32-bit Linux environment
+-Must be in 32-bit Linux environment (or 64-bit Linux with 32-bit support)

 -SSH into a linux server (gl.umbc.edu) or use Docker or linux VM